wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 Even though the change is subtle, improving the color contrasts of our elements can go a far way for users with low vision.

 ### <a name="grouping-content"></a>Grouping content
-If users should treat a set of elements as a single unit of information, you can group these elements in a focusable container using `android:focusable=”true”` or `android:screenReaderFocusable` attribute to `true` in API 28 and above.
+There are times when users should treat a set of elements as a single unit of information.
+You can group these elements in a focusable container using `android:focusable=”true”` or `android:screenReaderFocusable` attribute to `true` in API 28 and above.

 <img src="images/accessibility-guidelines/stats_group.png" width="300">

-In cases like these, it's important that the descriptions of the elements are kept short since they all will be announced in a single utterance.
+In cases like these, the descriptions of the elements must be kept short since they all will be announced in a single utterance.

 ### <a name="live-regions"></a>Live regions (dynamic content)

-To activate the functionality of views with TalkBack you have to navigate to it.
-However there are times when the contents of a view might changeand the user should be made aware of it.
+To activate the functionality of views with TalkBack, you have to navigate to it.
+However, there are times when the contents of a view might change and the user should be made aware of it.
 This is where Live Regions come in.
-For example say you have a `TextView` similar to the one defined below.
+For example, say you have a `TextView` similar to the one defined below.

 ```xml
 <TextView